dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

     }
 } // eof my ns
 ```
-Your main should always be "SEH enabled"
+Your Windows main should always be "SEH enabled"
 ```cpp
 // build without /EHsc or any other /EH
 // or use the /kernel switch